 - Moisture-wicking socks: Look for socks containing merino wool or coolmax material to keep feet dry.

-- Foot powder: Use in shoes to absorb excess moisture.
+- Foot powder: Use in shoes to absorb excess moisture and odors.

 - Moisturizing cream: Apply to prevent dry, cracked skin, which can lead to infections.